webclinic017/gotolong/README.md

 ## Input Data

 ### user scope
-Gather and store files like bank statement, demat summary and demat detailed data in input-user-data
+Gather and store files like demat summary and demat detailed data in input-user-data

 ## Generate report for all modules
 cd {GOTOLONG_HOME}/